hazelcast/hazelcast/hazelcast-documentation/src/Map.md

 }
 ```

 All `ConcurrentMap` operations such as `put` and `remove` might wait if the key is locked by another thread in the local or remote JVM.
-But, they will eventually return with success. `ConcurrentMap` operations never throw `java.util.ConcurrentModificationException`.
+But, they will eventually return with success. `ConcurrentMap` operations never throw a `java.util.ConcurrentModificationException`.

 Also see: